stefandreyer/CODESYS-MQTT/doc/integration.md

 ## __BASIC Handler__

 - you need a struct of __SD_MQTT.MQTT_IN_OUT__ and a instance of __SD_MQTT.HANDLE_MQTT__ for communication to the broker
-- this setup will comunicate to teh broker but does not send or receive publish packets
+- this setup will communicate to the broker, but does not send or receive publish packets until now

 <img src="../_img/HandleMQTT.png" width="700">